NWChemEx/PluginPlay/docs/source/developer/design/module.rst

 just be fed to ``run``, then the same logic which would have happened in ``pre_run`` can just happen in ``run``.
 Similarly all information which would have been fed into ``post_run`` is also available in ``run``.

+Ultimately, it was thus realized that pre- and post- conditions can be handled as is.

 *******
 Summary